rohan2126/-Railway-Interlocking-System/README.md

+# Railway Interlocking System

-# Railway Interlocking System using AI, ML, and Raspberry Pi
+Railway Interlocking System using AI, ML, and Raspberry Pi

 ## Overview
 The Railway Interlocking System project aims to enhance the safety of railway operations by preventing derailments and collisions.
 This system leverages AI and machine learning algorithms, implemented on a Raspberry Pi with load cell integration, to automatically detect and signal potential hazards on railway tracks.
 The system provides real-time alerts to the control room and makes decisions on track switching to avoid accidents, thereby saving lives and reducing manual intervention.